About Oceanside Law

 Walter has handled cases at every level of court in British Columbia.
 He has also handled cases at the Queen’s Bench and Appeals levels in Saskatchewan, as well as handling cases in Ontario and Alberta.

 Although Walter has a strong support staff, he handles all important aspects of a client’s case personally.
-At Oceanside Law it is the firm philosophy that a client’s best interests come first, and that a client is best served if the file gets personal attention.
+At Oceanside Law it is the firm philosophy that a client’s best interests come first.